sjinko/sjinko.github.io/_posts/2020-05-07-gitting_up.md

 Have a look at GitHub Pages today, and train your digital literacy in a fun and productive way!

-(PS.
-No, I don’t have any financial interest in GitHub, I am just being enthusiastic)
+PS.
+No, I don’t have any financial interest in GitHub, I am just being enthusiastic.